dogfriendbookclub/Application/docs/specification/features.md

 - a name
     >if a name is not given, the list would default to something like  "usernames" list 1, "usernames" list 2, etc.
 - The user has the option to create a description for the list
-- the user also has the option to create an description for each entry in the list
+- the user also has the option to create a description for each entry in the list
-    >this allows the more hardcore tv enthusiants to really spill their thoughts and give a deep analysis
+    >this allows the more hardcore tv enthusiasts to really spill their thoughts and give a deep analysis

 ### Interacting with other users